CX-Box/cxbox-doc/docs/widget/type/assoctreepopup/assoctreepopup.md

      **Step5** Add button `create` and widget with type `Form` to corresponding **.widget.json**.

     `options`.`create`: Name widget that appears when you click a button

+    The position of a newly created row inside its node is defined by `options`.`tree`.`insertPosition`: `start` places it before the already loaded rows of the node, `end` places it after them.

     ```json
     --8<--